coginterp/neurips2025/content/call-for-papers.md

 ## Submission

 The submission will be open on [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/CogInterp) between July 9 and August 15, 2025 (midnight AoE).
 For all relevant dates, please see [Important Dates]({{< ref "/#dates" >}}).
 The formatting instructions are provided below.

+Submissions will be double-blind reviewed.
+Dual submissions are acceptable, including submitting to other NeurIPS workshops.

 Please note that it will be requested that at least one author of each submission participates in reviewing for the workshop.